 In Outrageous Misconduct: The Asbestos Industry on Trial, author Paul Brodeur describes the Borel decision as triggering “the greatest avalanche of toxic-tort litigation in the history of American jurisprudence.
 Some twenty-five thousand lawsuits were brought over the next decade as word spread that asbestos manufacturers could be held strictly liable under the law.”

 That avalanche continued over the next 20 years as the number of personal injury claims based on asbestos exposure grew exponentially.
-Many were multi-party, class action, or mass tort suits, where lawyers representing multiple plaintiffs made claims against multiple defendants.
+Many were multi-party, class action, or mass tort suits, where attorneys representing multiple plaintiffs made claims against multiple defendants.

 A study published by the Rand Institute for Civil Justice in 2005 describes asbestos litigation as “the longest running mass tort in the United States.”
 At that time, more than 730,000 plaintiffs had filed personal injury claims and $70 billion had been paid by defendants and insurers, though not all of them were brought by victims who developed mesothelioma.
 At least 8,400 entities had been named as defendants through the year 2002, and at least 73 companies had filed bankruptcies into 2004.